polendri/totm/_posts/2014-12-01-quintus-introduction.md

 ## Getting started

-Let's start with the shell of a Quintus game, the details of which we'll expand on shortly:
+Let's start with the shell of a Quintus game: a JavaScript file that initializes Quintus, and an HTML file that contains the `<canvas>` element that Quintus will use.

 `game_template.html`: